Mise Quadam: Reception

 The game received mixed reviews from critics with Score from 30% to 65%.
 Reviewers agreed that this is a very professionally conceived work, and included many firsts, thereby advancing the Czech adventures gaming industry.

 Vladimir Ponechal reviewed Mise Quadam for Excalibur magazine.
 Ponechal noted that first thing that caught his interest was well-crafted manual.
 He praised game's story and humor.
 Ponechal mentioned that game's protagonist David resembles Dempsey.
 He likened the game to titles by Pterodon such as Tajemství Oslího ostrova and 7 dní a 7 nocí.
 On the other hand, animation and graphics were criticised.
 Ponechal concluded that Mise Quadam can be compared to best Czech adventure games of the time.
 He noted that gameplay and idea can compensate for poor graphics.

 Tomáš Landa of Level magazine gave Mise Quadam 50%.
 He stated that game is more difficult than it should be because game's graphics is confusing.
 He also mentioned that story seems illogical on the first sight.
 He noted that he understood the story when he played the game for second time.
 He also criticised poor graphics.

 Andrej Anastasov wrote review for Score magazine.
 He was very critical and gave 30%.
 Anastasovv stated that the game is very amateur performed.
 He stated that every aspect of the game is bad.
 He criticised graphics as ugly and story as weird.
 He was critical of gameplay that is illogical.

 Matěj Baran of Riki magazine gave 55%.
 He noted that the game reminds him of Terminator.
 He noted that graphics and music are poor.
 He also noted high difficulty which resulted in nervous experience.
 On the other hand, he stated that he enjoyed much fun playing the game.

-Legacy

-Mise Quadami was the first Czech game to use anti-piracy protection, and also the first game which had a comprehensive manual attached, with terms and explanations of the game world.
-The manual asked players to describe colours apparent at certain points in the game, making it impossible to play in black-and-white.
-These features all came into wider use among other Czech games.